Micropigmentation

 What to expect after the treatment

-A second visit will usually include a colour boost and any necessary adjustments and detailing.
+A second visit usually includes a colour boost and any necessary adjustments and detailing.
 Age, skin type, medication and lifestyle can all affect the pigment, so further colour boosting over the years can be carried out to maintain the desired look.

 Make a patient enquiry